The Kid from Spain: Promotion

 The publicity for The Kid from Spain was provided in part by Eddie Cantor, who plugged the upcoming film on The Fleischmann's Yeast Hour, as well as on his vaudeville tour in late 1932 that complimented the release of the film in November.

 The film also enjoyed the serendipitous release of author Ernest Hemingway's best seller Death in the Afternoon (1932), a tribute to bullfighting traditions in Spain.
 The famous Brooklyn-born matador Sidney Franklin is highlighted in Hemingway's book, and makes his appearance in The Kid from Spain, in which he demonstrates his talents as a bullfighter.
 These scenes were filmed at a ring specially built at United Artists studios and attended by screen stars Charlie Chaplin, Douglas Fairbanks Sr. and Mary Pickford.

+Release

+The film opened at the Palace Theatre in New York City on November 17, 1932 in a roadshow theatrical release with a $2.20 ticket price.
+At the Palace, and for other roadshow releases, it was distributed by Goldwyn but regular release distribution was through United Artists.
+It opened at Warner Brothers' Western theatre in Hollywood on November 22, 1932 with a top price of $5, reducing to $1.60 from the second night.
+It left the Palace on January 3, 1933 and moved into the Rivoli.
+The first out-of-town dates under regular release were on December 31, 1932 in Montreal; Erie; Charleston, West Virginia and Steubenville, Ohio.

 Reception

 The Kid from Spain enjoyed widespread approval among critics, as well as box office success.
 Critic Thorton Delehanty in The New York Post wrote "Eddie Cantor contributes some excruciatingly funny moments" and The Hollywood Reporter declared that "Leo McCarey's directions should land this fellow right on his feet in front of the ranks of the present-day hit directors."